-- Indicate the number of USD 300 million multiples in excess of USD 2000 million (Category 1 and Category 2 aircraft) and USD 100 million multiples in excess of USD 600 million (Category 3 aircraft). - 16.
+- Indicate the number of USD 300 million multiples in excess of USD 2000 million. - 16.
 Percentage of official support - 17.
 Repayment term - 18.
 Repayment profile and frequency including, where appropriate, weighted average life - 19.
 Length of time between the starting point of credit and the first repayment of principal - 20.
-Interest rate applied - 21.
-Total premium charged by way of: - up-front fees (in percentage of the credit amount) or - spreads (basis points per annum above the applied interest rate) - 22.
+Interest rates: - Minimum interest rate applied - Margin benchmark applied - 21.
+Total premium charged by way of: - Up-front fees (in percentage of the credit amount) or - Spreads (basis points per annum above the applied interest rate) - As appropriate, please indicate separately the 15% surcharge applied in accordance with Appendix II Article 20 b). - 22.
 In the case of direct credit/financing, fees charged by way of: - Arrangement/Structuring fee - Commitment/Premium holding fee - Administration fee - 23.
 Premium holding period - 24.
 In the case of pure cover, premium holding fees - 25.
-Transaction structuring terms: risk mitigants
+Transaction structuring terms: risk mitigants / premium surcharge applied - 26.
+As appropriate, an indication of the impact of the Cape Town Convention on the premium rate applied

-APPENDIX VI
+APPENDIX V